University of Windsor: Student life

-International students from nearly 100 countries make up approximately 23% of the student population.

-Despite the large number of international students, the majority of students are domestic and come from Windsor and Essex County.
+International students from nearly 100 countries make up approximately 29% of the student population.
+Despite the large number of international students, the majority of students are domestic and come from Windsor and Essex County; 12% of full-time students originate from the Greater Toronto Area.

-Greek Life on campus is smaller at the university, but includes one International Fraternity: Sigma Chi; one International Sorority: Delta Zeta, and one National Sorority: Delta Alpha Theta.

-In addition to the newspaper The Lance, which is partially funded by the UWSA and provides stories written by student volunteers, students at the University of Windsor publish several independent publications.
-The Student Movement is a grassroots, independent, student run paper providing a critical discourse towards administration and the UWSA.
-The Issue is a student run electronic publication covering international social justice issues.

 Leddy Library is the main campus library.
 The Paul Martin Law Library serves the Faculty of Law.
 The Canadian Auto Workers Union helped to build the CAW Student Centre which is a central meeting place for students.
 The university has a unique agreement with the Ambassador Duty-Free Store at Canada's busiest border crossing which provides student jobs, 400 parking spaces, and an annual cash annuity to the school.

-Students also take advantage of the downtown area conveniently down the street.
-From restaurants to printing shops, to Bubble Tea Cafés, there are a variety of shops of interest to students.
+Toldo Lancer Center is the newest addition to the University of Windsor.
+It provides many different kinds of recreational services for students including free access to the Fitness Center to workout, opened every day.
+Students can also enjoy their access to the Dennis Fairall Fieldhouse and state of the art additions including Lancer Commons, Pool, Triple Gymnasium and Multipurpose Rooms.
+The Toldo Lancer Center officially opened to students on July 4, 2022.